 DOE Directives.
-The Board will continue to assess the adequacy of proposed changes to DOE directives to ensure that any revisions are appropriate and provide for adequate protection of the public, worker, and environment.
+The Board will continue to assess the adequacy of proposed changes to DOE and NNSA directives to ensure that any revisions are technical supported, appropriate, and provide for adequate protection of the public, worker, and environment.
 The results of the directives reviews completed by the Board will be provided to DOE for action.
-The Board anticipates that approximately 30 DOE directives that may impact public and worker health and safety will require review, of which five to ten are likely to require significant Board and staff interaction to ensure satisfactory resolution of potential issues.
-The Board also expects to continue its involvement in the efforts of the National Nuclear Security Administration (NNSA) to establish its own supplementary directives system.
-It is estimated that five NNSA supplementary directives will also require review.
-As a result of these reviews, new or modified health and safety directives will be issued, resulting in improved safety through standardized requirements and guidance that provide for adequate protection of the workers and the public as well as the protection of the environment.
+The Board anticipates that approximately 35 DOE and NNSA directives that may impact public and worker health and safety will require review, of which five to ten are likely to require significant Board and staff interaction to ensure satisfactory resolution of potential issues.
+The Board will continue its involvement in the efforts of NNSA to establish its supplementary directives system.
+As a result of the Board's review of DOE and NNSA directives, improved health and safety directives will be issued, resulting in enhanced safety requirements and guidance that provide for adequate protection of the workers and the public as well as the protection of the environment.